Improving the Freight Productivity of a Heavy-Duty, Battery Electric Truck by Intelligent Energy Management

-UMN is developing the i-EMS technology basis in a current DOE ARPA-E NEXTCAR project for range-extended medium-duty delivery vans.
-Early results have shown a 20% energy efficiency improvement.
+The University of Minnesota is developing the i-EMS technology basis in a current DOE ARPA-E NEXTCAR project for range-extended medium-duty delivery vans.
+Early results have shown a 20 percent energy efficiency improvement.
 The proposed Volvo i-EMS project will leverage, and expand on, the developed algorithms for battery-electric trucks and improve the energy management performance for the Volvo FE electric Class 8 tractors and regional-haul freight movement application.
 The i-EMS will be developed for trucks to operate in extreme ambient operating temperatures, cold to hot.

-The demonstrator trucks will operate in revenue service in cold (Murphy Warehouse in MN in the winter months) and hot (HEB in TX in the summer months) weather to validate and tune the i-EMS.
-DC Fast Charging infrastructure for the demonstration will be installed at the fleets' warehouse depots.
-UMN will also analyze fleet partners' collected route data to determine optimal spatial locations for on-route charging of multiple BEV trucks using GIS spatial hotspot detection (to support a potential post-project BEV truck fleet expansion).
+The demonstrator trucks will operate in revenue service in cold (Murphy Warehouse in Minnesota in the winter months) and hot (HEB in Texas in the summer months) weather to validate and tune the i-EMS.
+Direct-current fast-charging infrastructure for the demonstration will be installed at the fleets' warehouse depots.
+Researchers will also analyze fleet partners' collected route data to determine optimal spatial locations for on-route charging of multiple BEV trucks using GIS spatial hotspot detection (to support a potential post-project BEV truck fleet expansion).